elatov/elatov.github.io/_posts/2013-02-13-fixing-android-phone-device-permissions-on-fedora-17.md

     SUBSYSTEM=="usb", ENV{DEVTYPE}=="usb_device", MODE="0664"

-So we need to make sure our rule loads after that one (therefore we are 51).Now let&#8217;s reload the rules and restart the *udev* daemon:
+So we need to make sure our rule loads after that one (therefore we are 51).Now let's reload the rules and restart the *udev* daemon:

     moxz:~>sudo udevadm control --reload-rules
     moxz:~>sudo systemctl restart udev